National Assembly of Venezuela: 2017 constitutional crisis

-On 29 March 2017, the Supreme Court (TSJ) stripped the Assembly of its powers, ruling that all powers would be transferred to the Supreme Court.
+On 29 March 2017, the Supreme Tribunal of Justice (TSJ) stripped the elected National Assembly of its constitutional powers, ruling that all powers would be transferred to the Supreme Court.
 The previous year the court found the assembly in contempt for swearing in legislators whose elections had been deemed invalid by the court.
 The 2017 court judgement declared that the "situation of contempt" meant that the assembly could not exercise its powers.
 The action transferred powers from the Assembly, which had an opposition majority since January 2016, to the Supreme Court, which has a majority of government loyalists.
 The move was denounced by the opposition with Assembly President Julio Borges describing the action as a coup d'état by President Nicolás Maduro.
 However, after public protests and condemnation by international bodies, the court's decision was reversed a few days later on 1 April.

-On 4 August 2017, Venezuela convened a new Constituent Assembly after a special election which was boycotted by opposition parties.
+On 4 August 2017, Venezuela convened a new Constituent National Assembly after a special election which was boycotted by the Democratic Unity Roundtable (MUD) and other opposition parties.
 The new Constituent Assembly is intended to rewrite the constitution; it also has wide legal powers allowing it to rule above all other state institutions.
-The Constituent Assembly meets within the Federal Legislative Palace; the leadership of the National Assembly have said it would continue its work as a legislature and it will still continue to meet in the same building.
+The Constituent Assembly met within the Federal Legislative Palace; while the leadership of the National Assembly had said it would continue its work as a legislature and it would still continue to meet in the same building.

 On 18 August the Constituent Assembly summoned the members of the National Assembly to attend a ceremony acknowledging its legal superiority; the opposition members of the National Assembly boycotted the event.
 In response, the Constituent Assembly stripped the National Assembly of its legislative powers, assuming them for itself.
 It justified the move by claiming that the National Assembly had failed to prevent what it called "opposition violence" in the form of the 2017 Venezuelan protests.
 The constitutionality of this move has been questioned, and it has been condemned by several foreign governments and international bodies.